chartjs/Chart.js/docs/docs/configuration/tooltip.md

 ## Tooltip Configuration

-The tooltip configuration is passed into the `options.tooltips` namespace.
+The tooltip configuration is passed into the `options.plugins.tooltip` namespace.
 The global options for the chart tooltips is defined in `Chart.defaults.plugins.tooltip`.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------